 If this could happen, then this could return some of those blue-collar Reagan Democrats of yore to the liberal ranks.
 But do not expect a realignment to happen all at once.

-Trump’s style of politics also influenced a remarkable 34 mostly Establishment Republicans to resign from the House midway through Trump’s administration.
+Trump’s style of politics also influenced a remarkable 34 (mostly Establishment) Republicans to resign from the House midway through Trump’s administration.
 This happened despite holding the majority and served to further consolidate Trump’s power over the party.

 After all, the events of Jan.
-6 did not endear Establishment Republicans to their own party.
+6 did not endear Establishment Republicans with their own party.
 Trump dubbed most of them part of the “Surrender Caucus,” which made them as much targets of the Jan.
 6 mob as Democrats were.

 Senator Lisa Murkowski (R-AK) has already mused publicly about whether she stays in the Republican Party.
 It would be unlikely for her to become a full-fledged Democrat, but just becoming a non-caucusing independent could cause other moderate senators to gravitate that way and eventually unify with the Establishment Dems.